serhioms/DisruptorFlow/README.md

 ## Async Task

 Async task is descendant from [`TaskAsync< T >`](https://github.com/serhioms/DisruptorFlow/blob/master/src/ca/rdmss/dflow/TaskAsync.java).
-Flow disruptor start it in new thread then do not wait until this task get finished means immedeately start next task in a sequence of async tasks.
-All asynchronous tasks are run in parallel in separate threads.
+Flow disruptor start it in new thread then do not wait until this task get finished means immedeately start next task in a sequence.
+All asynchronous tasks are run in the same second thread.
 From [XPDL](http://www.xpdl.org/standards/xpdl-2.2/XPDL%202.2%20(2012-02-24).pdf) prospective async tasks equivalent to NON-BLOCKED activities.

     public class TestAsyncTask extends TaskAsync<TestContext> {